Daingerfield Island Sailing Club

 • Maintain a list of all capital equipment and temporary inventories

-• Present the Commodore with a written, documented report of financial standing and capital and temporary inventories at least 14 days prior to each fall membership meeting
+• Present the Commodore with a written, documented report of financial standing and capital and temporary inventories at least 14 days prior to the Annual Meeting

 • Submit required tax filings to the IRS in a timely manner